GoogleChrome/rendertron/README.md

   mobile version of your site.
  * `refreshCache`: Pass `refreshCache=true` to ignore potentially cached render results and treat the request as if it is not cached yet.
  The new render result is used to replace the previous result.
+ * `keepScripts`: By default rendered output doesn't contain scripts.
+Pass `?keepScripts` to keep javascripts intact.

 ### Screenshot
 ```